 Fine Arts District Improvement Plan / General Recommendations on Program Needs & Master Scheduling – This should be clarified by our fine arts teams traditionally around January/February in planning for program expansion / equipment / grow /updates and needs for the up-coming school year.
-Mr. Peach will schedule meetings will all principals and administrators to make the Recommendations. *This process does not end until the first day of school in the Fall.
-Constant communication from our fine arts teachers with Mr. Peach and your administration is critical.
+Mr. Levin will schedule meetings will all principals and administrators to make the Recommendations. *This process does not end until the first day of school in the Fall.
+Constant communication from our fine arts teachers with Mr. Levin and your administration is critical.

 Above Budget Allocation as outlined & prioritized in our plan – We will be given an opportunity to request non-consumable or capital outlay items prioritized in the Fine Arts District Improvement Plan generally as early as March for the following school year.
 Above Budget Items are generally one-time items needed for your program to continue.

 VISD programs work on a Zero Based Above Budget Allocation, thus all requests are presented to upper administration for approval.
-Mr. Peach coordinates with the district to present these proposals to upper administration for Fine Arts.
+Mr. Levin coordinates with the district to present these proposals to upper administration for Fine Arts.
 This is a needs list, not a want and upgrade list.
 This list should work in conjunction with your long-range planning and projections (generally your 3 to 4 year curriculum growth plans).

 Inventory Procedures – Certain inventory items for all campuses are to be maintained through our programs.